zmahnoor14/MAW/README.md

 input_dir <- "usr/s_cost/"
 ```

 3. Load the open spectral libraries.
-This function will take a lot of computational resources.
-However, to skip this function, you can download the current versions of these databases from <write the link here and ask where can you provide datasets>.
-The databases are stored in the same input directory and in .rda format, as an R object.
 ```R
 # db argument can take "all", "gnps", "mbank" and "hmdb".
 Default (and recommended) is "all".
 download_specDB(input_dir, db = "all")